Eschatologue/CM_wiki/docs/spells/7th-level.md

 **Components:** V
 **Duration:** Instantaneous

 You utter a divine word, imbued with the power that shaped the world at the dawn of creation.
 Choose any number of creatures you can see within range.
-Each creature that can hear you must make a Charisma saving throw.
+Each creature that can hear you must make a Charisma Saving Throw.
 On a failed save, a creature suffers an effect based on its current hit points:

 50 hit points or fewer: deafened for 1 minute
 40 hit points or fewer: deafened and blinded for 10 minutes